Science Summer Camp 2018

 - Sign up for 4 sessions or more: $140 off or more (at $35 per session)

-● Refer friends (siblings excluded) who have never attended a Celsius camp before and receive either a credit of $50 off a future camp or a refund of $35 per referral.
+● Refer friends (siblings excluded) who have never attended a Celsius camp before and receive either a credit of $50 off a future camp or a refund of $30 per referral.
 Further details can be found on registration site.
+No cross referrals accepted.

 ● Extended Care:

 - Early morning extended care from 8am to 9am

 - Afternoon extended care from 4pm up to 6pm.

 - Advanced payments (prior to start of camp) for all Extended Care are $12 per hour ($50/$100 for all 5 days for one/two hours per day).

 - Ad Hoc during the week of camp are billed at $15 per hour.